nunzy1/github.io/index.md

 5. Click **Create**.

-6. Fill-n the new user’s full name if it is different from the Username.
+6. Fill-in the new user’s full name if it is different from the Username.
 Alternatively, you can leave this field blank and let the user complete it.

 7. If you want ownCloud to send the new user an email with login information: